-THE COURT: So we will set another prehearing conference for the 25th after the parties have submitted their agreement.
-If the parties are able to come to a joint agreement earlier, please just notify Heather and we will still keep that 25th date for a prehearing conference to discuss any issues that might be needed to deal with witness scheduling, if there's any issues that come out of that so we can keep this moving ahead.

-All right.
-Is there anything else that we need to discuss right now?

-MS. LEWIS: Your Honor, this is Elizabeth Lewis with AWI, and I was wondering now that the hearing has been set in November if the parties would object to an extension of the remaining dates for motions and the submission of rebuttal testimony?
+2 THE COURT: Okay hearing no objections, we will set 3 that as the date for when the parties will submit their joint proposal as to the witness scheduling.
+And I will try to, if 4 5 there's any objections or issues that need to be discussed by that, we would try to set a prehearing conference on this for the, 6 7 is the 25th or 26th of September appropriate?
+Will any party have 8 an issue with that date?
+9 (NO AUDIBLE RESPONSE.)
+10 THE COURT: So we will set another prehearing conference for the 25^{th} after the parties have submitted their 11 12 agreement.
+If the parties are able to come to a joint agreement 13 earlier, please just notify Heather and we will still keep that 14 25th date for a prehearing conference to discuss any issues that 15 might be needed to deal with witness scheduling, if there's any 16 issues that come out of that so we can keep this moving ahead.
+17 All right.
+Is there anything else that we need to 18 discuss right now?
+19 MS. LEWIS: Your Honor, this is Elizabeth Lewis with 20 AWI, and I was wondering now that the hearing has been set in 21 November if the parties would object to an extension of the 22 remaining dates for motions and the submission of rebuttal 23 testimony?
 24 THE COURT: Okay.
+25 MR. GOSLINER: And if I may respond to that, this is

+1 Mike Gosliner with the Marine Mammal Commission.

+THE COURT: Yes.